 As technology changed everyone’s lives over recent decades it also changed the multibillion dollar Psychic Industry.
 Businesses such as Keen.com and PsychicSource.com and CaliforniaPsychics.com just to name a few, came to monopolize this business.
 And on the internet they came to monopolize the “key word” called “psychic”.
 Some of the traditional store front, brick and mortar psychic shops created websites, while others failed to move with the times and kept to their traditions.
 And the perfect storm was already forming.

 Certain psychics who were unable or unwilling to open up a psychic shop, found clients online.
 Some did not need a physical fortune telling store and others were quite simply afraid to open one, fearing the potential Gypsy backlash.
-Incidentally there is a new program on HuLu called “Shut Eye” that exposing exactly that.
+Incidentally there is a new program on HuLu called “Shut Eye” which exposes exactly that.

 So, here’s how things came to a head…